utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 Before defining the destruction job, we need to understand this basics:
 - When Terraform is used to automate the provisioning of ressources, a terraform state file is generated.
 - The Terraform state file keeps a record of everything it created, so Terraform uses it to know what to delete when destroying the infrastructure.
 - Thus, we need to find a way to transfer that file from one job (creation job) to the other (destruction job).

+**Note: In the context of this project, we did not use a remote backend to store the state files.**

 In our Github Action workflow, we had two jobs that generated a terraform state file.
 - The `Create-the-infrastructure-in-AWS` job to create the infrastructure
 - The `Apply-the-terraform-code-to-Launch-the-frontend-and-the-backend-app` job to launch the app on the infrastructure.

-The 2 terraform state files were then saved as artifact (in steps) in order to transfer them to the destroy jobs.
+The 2 terraform state files were then saved as artifact (verify the steps of the jobs) in order to transfer them to the destroy jobs.

 **Note: Go through the workflow to better understand**